icza/backscanner/README.md

 and returns lines in reverse order, starting at a given position (which may be the end of the input) and going backward.

+This library only uses the standard library, but the test uses an external package.
+To install this library (along with the test dependency), simply run:

+    go get -t github.com/icza/backscanner

 Advancing and accessing lines of the input is done by calling `Scanner.Line()`, which returns the next line (previous in the source) as a `string`.